wine-group/controlhardware/README.md

-# ElasticControl
+# Control Hardware
-ElasticControl enables monitoring and control of wireless sites through integration with POLUS, ElasticWISP-NG, and ElasticRoute.
+Hardware that enables monitoring and control of wireless sites through integration with POLUS, ElasticWISP-NG, and ElasticRoute.